Hubert Gough: Edwardian era

-He returned as a regular captain in the 16th Lancers on 23 August 1902, but was back in a staff position the following month when he was appointed brigade major, 1st Cavalry Brigade at Aldershot on 24 September 1902 with promotion to the substantive rank of major on 22 October 1902.
-His brevet rank of lieutenant-colonel took effect the following day (23 October 1902).
-His duties included re-equipping regular units as they returned from South Africa.
-He enjoyed a poor relationship with his superior, Brigadier-General Scobell, who recorded that he had "a tedious habit of questioning regulations ...
-He has not learned to control his temper."
+Gough returned as a Regular Army captain in the 16th Lancers on 23 August 1902, but the following month was appointed brigade major of the 1st Cavalry Brigade at Aldershot on 24 September 1902 with promotion to the substantive rank of major on 22 October 1902.
+His brevet rank of lieutenant colonel took effect the following day (23 October 1902).